UniversalDependencies/docs/_pl/index.md

 ### Core and Oblique Dependents

-* Prototypically, nominal subjects ([nsubj]()) are noun phrases in the nominative case, without preposition.
-In the case of numeral phrases in the subject position, the noun itself occurs in the genitive case.
+* Prototypically, nominal subjects ([nsubj]()) are bare noun phrases in the nominative case.
+In the case of typical numeral phrases in the subject position, the noun itself occurs in the genitive case.
 The issue of the case of the numeral is more controversial: it is nominative on some theories (and in the [Original](http://universaldependencies.org/treebanks/pl/index.html) treebank) and accusative on other (and in the [LFG](http://universaldependencies.org/treebanks/pl_lfg/index.html) treebank).
 This special numeral construction, where the noun is in the genitive case, is marked in both release 2.2 treebanks:
   * in the [Original](http://universaldependencies.org/treebanks/pl/index.html) treebank, the dependency relation is [det:nummod]() (instead of the plain `det`),
   * in the [LFG](http://universaldependencies.org/treebanks/pl_lfg/index.html) treebank, the MISC column contains the `[DepType=Rec]` feature (it is `[DepType=Congr]` in the case of those numerals which do not assign the genitive case but rather agree with the noun).
-* Clausal subjects ([csubj]()) are typically infinitival phrases or full subordinate clauses.
+* Clausal subjects ([csubj]()) are typically infinitival phrases or subordinate clauses.
   * On the other hand, verbal nouns in the subject position are just `nsubj`.
   * However, it is possible to have a `csubj` dependency to a nominal word (a noun or an adjective), namely, when this word heads a copular clause.
-* In passive clauses (both reflexive and periphrastic passive), the subject is labelled with [nsubj:pass]() or [csubj:pass](), respectively.
+* In passive clauses, the subject is labelled with [nsubj:pass]() or [csubj:pass](), respectively.
   * The auxiliary verb in periphrastic passive is labelled [aux:pass]().
   * If the demoted agent is present, it has the form of a prepositional phrase headed by _przez_ “by”, and its relation is labelled [obl:agent]().
 * Direct objects are those dependents of verbs which may passivise, i.e., which become subjects in the passive voice.
 Nominal direct objects are marked as [obj]().
 They usually occur in the accusative case (but not bare accusative nominals are objects), but also some instrumental and genitive nominals may be direct objects.